Been dreaming of writing this^^ for a while?

 And it was felt like it was my fault for not eating perfectly.

-Over time, I repaired my relationship with food with the principles of Intuitive Eating and body respect.
+Over time, I repaired my relationship with food.

 I questioned all the conventional wisdom about dieting and started learning how diet culture – rooted in racist, patriarchal ideals – harms all of us.
 I fully recognize the privileges that I have, especially being straight-sized, white, and able-bodied.